-- (a) Permit Applications and Amendments: The District shall hold a hearing for each activity for which a permit or permit amendment is required pursuant to Section 3, subject to the exception in Rule 10.3(b).
-A hearing involving permit matters may be scheduled before a Hearing Examiner. - (b) The District shall hold a hearing for minor amendments as determined by the General Manager and these rules only if the General Manager determines that a hearing is required. - (c) Continuances: The Presiding Officer may continue a contested case from time to time and from place to place without providing notice under Rules 10.4.
-If the Presiding Officer continues a hearing without announcing at the hearing the time, date, and location of the continued hearing, the Presiding Officer must provide notice of the continued hearing by regular mail to the parties. - (d) Hearings on Motions for Rehearing: Motions for rehearing will be heard by the Board pursuant to Rule 10.15(d).
+- (a) Permit Applications and Amendments: The District shall hold a public hearing for each activity for which a permit or permit amendment is required pursuant to Section 3, subject to the exception in Rule 10.3(b).
+A public hearing involving permit matters may be scheduled before a Hearing Examiner. - (b) The District shall hold a public hearing for minor amendments as determined by the General Manager and these rules only if the General Manager determines that a hearing is required. - (c) Continuances: The Presiding Officer may continue a preliminary hearing or a contested case hearing from time to time and from place to place without providing notice under Rule 10.4.
+If the Presiding Officer continues a preliminary hearing or a contested case hearing without announcing at the hearing the time, date, and location of the continued hearing, the Presiding Officer must provide notice of the continued hearing by regular mail to the parties.

+(d) Hearings on Motions for Rehearing: Motions for rehearing will be heard by the Board pursuant to Rule 10.15(d).